JessicaLanDang/JessicaLanDang/README.md

 ## What am I up to?

-I'm currently in my 4th year, rocking a double major in Neuroscience and 'Biochemistry and Molecular Biology *(sounds boring right, I know and I feel it too)*.
+I'm currently in my 4th year, rocking a double major in Neuroscience and 'Biochemistry and Molecular Biology' *(sounds boring right, I know and I feel it too)*.

 ## My academic journey